 #7 Kaupo Store

 The Kaupo Store is situated along Highway 31 on Maui, right at mile marker 35, a Historical Maui Landmark.
 Originally opened by merchant Nicholas Soon in 1925, the Kaupo Store was your typical country-style Hawaiian general store.
 It was one of the only places on the map of the coastal fishing village of Kaupo.
 Here, is where nearby residents and farmers could buy supplies and make catalog orders.
-Today, the Kaupo Store embodies a true sense of ‘Old Hawaii’ nostalgia, and is one of the few remaining Hawaiian-style mom-and-pop businesses.
-Family owned and operated, this off-the-grid store provides the much needed refreshments, snacks and locally made arts and crafts for road-trippers, and a chance to be immersed in one of Maui’s most gorgeous landscapes.
-At this Maui gem, visitors also have a rare chance to take a step back into time, and view a collection of antique collectibles from the turn of the century; collection of antique cameras, tools, household items, and Kaupo Store’s infamous crank-style cash register.
+Today, the Kaupo Store embodies a true sense of ‘Old Hawaii’ nostalgia and is one of the few remaining Hawaiian-style mom-and-pop businesses.
+Family owned and operated, this off-the-grid store provides the much-needed refreshments, snacks and locally made arts and crafts for road-trippers, and a chance to be immersed in one of Maui’s most gorgeous landscapes.
+At this Maui gem, visitors also have a rare chance to take a step back into time and view a collection of antique collectibles from the turn of the century; collections of antique cameras, tools, household items, and Kaupo Store’s infamous crank-style cash register.
 Owners Linda and Manny Domen, have made the Kaupo Store their personal mission of historical preservation.
 Hawaii residents and visitors are appreciative of their success, and their place in the Upcountry community.
-This old time Maui favorite is a charming rest-stop liken to an oasis when venturing to and from Hana and East Maui locales.
+This old-time Maui favorite is a charming rest-stop liken to an oasis when venturing to and from Hana and East Maui locales.